*Updated 20 February, 2018*

 I love ex-beer-iencing Friuli one mug at a time!

 Can you name one of the most famous Italian coffee brands on the market?

 ILLY caffè, that’s right!

-While I love Illy caffè just as much as the next coffee nut, there is another smaller company that I would much rather you know about: Grosmi.
+Illy is a brand that hails from Friuli, and while I love Illy caffè just as much as the next coffee nut, there is another smaller company that I would much rather you know about: Grosmi.

 I’ve toured the factory and inhaled the aroma of their freshly roasted beans (mmmmmmm), and even written about them on several occasions here on the blog.

 I used their coffee as a part of my Italian Blogger Exchange, which you can read about in this post.

 You’ll also learn about them in the post where I talk about my designer product splurge and spending 48 Euros on a single serving moka.